-A UK dependent visa allows eligible family members — spouses, civil partners, unmarried partners cohabiting for 2+ years, and children under 18 — to join a main visa holder in the UK.
-It is not a standalone category; the dependant applies under the same Immigration Rules appendix as the main route (Appendix Skilled Worker, Appendix Student, Appendix Global Talent, Appendix FM, etc.) and receives leave matching the main applicant's.
-The 2026 framework includes significant restrictions: Student route dependants are limited to postgraduate research students only since January 2024; Health and Care Worker visa holders cannot bring new dependants since March 2024; and the Appendix FM spouse / partner minimum income rose to £29,000 in March 2024.
-This guide covers eligible relationships, qualifying routes, fees, work rights, and the documentary requirements for 2026 dependant applications.
+A UK dependent visa lets eligible family members — spouses, civil partners, unmarried partners cohabiting for 2+ years, and children under 18 — join a main visa holder in the UK.
+It is not a standalone category: the dependant applies under the same Immigration Rules appendix as the main route and receives leave matching the main applicant's.
+The 2026 framework carries significant restrictions — Student dependants limited to postgraduate research only, Health and Care Workers closed to new dependants, and the Appendix FM minimum income at £29,000.
+This guide covers eligible relationships, routes, fees, work rights, and documentary requirements.

 Source: Appendix Skilled Worker, Appendix Student, Appendix Global Talent, Appendix FM of the Immigration Rules; Home Office Family Migration policy 2024 / Spring Update 2026; 8 April 2026 fees order

-Four major restrictions on UK dependent visas remain in force in 2026.
-Student route dependants: from January 2024, only postgraduate research students (PhD, MPhil, research-based masters) can bring dependants — taught masters and undergraduates cannot.
-Health and Care Worker: no new dependants since March 2024 (existing dependants retain leave).
-Spouse / partner minimum income: raised from £18,600 to £29,000 in March 2024 — the planned £38,700 escalation is paused.
+Four major restrictions remain in force in 2026.
+Student route: since January 2024 only postgraduate research students can bring dependants — taught masters and undergraduates cannot.
+Health and Care Worker: no new dependants since March 2024 (existing dependants keep their leave).
+Spouse / partner income: £29,000 since March 2024, with the planned £38,700 escalation paused.
 IHS: £1,035 per year per dependant.
-The 8 April 2026 fee revision raised Skilled Worker dependant fees to match main applicant (£819 / £1,618 out-of-country, £943 / £1,865 in-country).
-The Earned Settlement consultation (closed 12 February 2026) proposed adult dependants must qualify for ILR in their own right — final rules pending.
+The 8 April 2026 fee revision raised Skilled Worker dependant fees to match the main applicant.
+The Earned Settlement consultation (closed 12 February 2026) proposed adult dependants qualify for ILR in their own right.

 UK Dependent Visa 2026 — New Rules, Eligible Routes, and Family Member Requirements